Packing Short Plane Spanning Graphs in Complete Geometric Graphs: Centralized Construction

-It is easy to see that the edge sets $E_{PR}$, $E_{0R}$, $E_{1R}$, $E_{2R}$, $E_{PB}$, $E_{0B}$, $E_{1B}$, and $E_{2B}$ are all individually edge disjoint.
-In the following, we describe how these edge sets are combined to form the two plane spanning trees $R$ and $B$ in the different cases; see~\fig{fig:combinedRB1} for the convex versions and \fig{fig:combinedRB1nonconv} for the non-convex versions of the cases from \fig{fig:diffP1}.
-For the non-convex cases only points $v_1$ and $v_2$ can be in the interior as $v_3$ or $v_0$ in the interior would violate Lemma~\ref{lem_not_in_triangle}.
-Furthermore, in some of the cases (a)-(f) further restrictions apply as listed below. \begin{itemize} \item[(a)] Neither $v_1$ nor $v_2$ can be the middle point as both clockwise angles $v_3v_2v_1$ and $v_2v_1v_0$ have angle less than $\pi$. \item[(b)] Only $v_1$ can be in the center (the subtree of $v_2$ is nonempty and hence $v_2$ wouldn't be incident to a big angle). \item[(c)] Neither $v_1$ nor $v_2$ can be in the center (both subtrees are nonempty). \item[(d)] Similar to (a). \item[(e)] Both $v_1$ and $v_2$ may be the middle point. \item[(f)] Only $v_2$ can be in the center (the subtree of $v_1$ is non-empty). \end{itemize}
+It is easy to see that the edge sets $E_{PR}$, $E_{0R}$, $E_{1R}$, $E_{2R}$, $E_{PB}$, $E_{0B}$, $E_{1B}$, and $E_{2B}$ are all individually edge~disjoint.
+In the following, we describe how these edge sets are combined to form the two plane spanning trees $R$ and $B$ in the different cases; see~\fig{fig:combinedRB1} for the convex versions and \fig{fig:combinedRB1nonconv} for the non-convex versions of the corresponding cases illustrated in \fig{fig:diffP1}.
+For the non-convex cases only points $v_1$ and $v_2$ can be in the interior as $v_3$ or $v_0$ being in the interior would violate Lemma~\ref{lem_not_in_triangle}.
+Furthermore, in some of the cases (a)--(f), further restrictions apply as listed below. \begin{itemize} \item[(a)] Neither $v_1$ nor $v_2$ can be the middle point as both clockwise angles $v_3v_2v_1$ and $v_2v_1v_0$ have angle less than $\pi$. \item[(b)] Only $v_1$ can be in the center (the subtree of $v_2$ is nonempty and hence $v_2$ would not be incident to a big angle). \item[(c)] Neither $v_1$ nor $v_2$ can be in the center (both subtrees are nonempty). \item[(d)] Similar to (a). \item[(e)] Both $v_1$ and $v_2$ may be the middle point. \item[(f)] Only $v_2$ can be in the center (the subtree of $v_1$ is non-empty). \end{itemize}

 First we add the red and blue trees for $T_0$.
-By construction, only edges of $E_{0R}$ connect to $v_1$ (only crossing edges of $E_{PB}$) and the edges of $E_{0B}$ don't cross any edge outside $T_0$.
-For the cases (a), (b), (d), and (e) we use the ``inverted coloring'' (see Lemma~\ref{lem:red-blue-tree-variants}) for the two trees of $T_1$.
-For the remaining cases (c) and (f) we use the ``original coloring'' (see Lemma~\ref{lem:red-blue-tree-variants}) for the two trees of $T_1$.
-For adding the red and blue trees for $T_2$ we use the ``original coloring'' for the cases (a-c), and the ``inverted coloring'' for the cases (d-f).
+By construction, only edges of $E_{0R}$ connect to $v_1$ (only crossing edges of $E_{PB}$) and the edges of $E_{0B}$ do not cross any edge outside $T_0$.
+For the cases (a), (b), (d), and (e) we use the inverted coloring (see Lemma~\ref{lem:red-blue-tree-variants}) for the two trees of $T_1$.
+For the remaining cases (c) and (f) we use the original coloring (see Lemma~\ref{lem:red-blue-tree-variants}) for the two trees of $T_1$.
+For adding the red and blue trees for $T_2$ we use the original coloring for the cases (a-c), and the inverted coloring for the cases (d-f).
+For the sake of simplicity, we exchange the names of the according sets $E_{iR}$ and $E_{iB}$ whenever we use the inverted coloring for a $T_i$, $i\in \{1,2\}$.